WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/SS_PublicSupplyWaterUse/ReadME.md

 ## Storage for WaDE 2.0 Source and Processed Water Data
 The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
-- Texas Site Specific Data: https://drive.google.com/drive/folders/1Fg2_9rkYnplhUw64oNwrZDWMo3mDAI9f?usp=sharing
+- Texas Site Specific Public Supply Data: https://drive.google.com/drive/folders/1Fg2_9rkYnplhUw64oNwrZDWMo3mDAI9f?usp=sharing

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share TWDB's site specific time series water data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *TX_SiteSpecificAmounts Schema Mapping to WaDE_QA.xlsx*.
+For a complete mapping outline, see *TX_SS_PublicSupplyWaterUse Schema Mapping to WaDE.xlsx*.
 Six executable code files were used to extract the state agency's site specific time series data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file *(SiteSpecificAmounts)* is dependent on the previous files.
 Those six code files are as follows...

 ```diff
 - There are unexplained duplicate water amount values in the provided source data.
 Temp fix of keeping the last entry and removing the duplicate ones.
 WaDE staff to follow up with TWDB to review provided data and possible solution.
 ```

-- 0_PreProcessCASiteSpecificData.ipynb
+- 0_PreProcessTXSSPublicSupplyWaterUseData.ipynb
-- 1_TXss_Methods.py
+- 1_TXssps_Methods.py
-- 2_TXss_Variables.py
+- 2_TXssps_Variables.py
-- 3_TXss_Organizations.py
+- 3_TXssps_Organizations.py
-- 4_TXss_WaterSources.py
+- 4_TXssps_WaterSources.py
-- 5_TXss_Sites.py
+- 5_TXssps_Sites.py
-- 6_TXss_SiteSpecificAmounts_fact.py
+- 6_TXssps_SiteSpecificAmounts_fact.pyy
-- 7_TXss_PODSiteToPOUSiteRelationships.py
+- 7_TXssps_PODSiteToPOUSiteRelationships.py

 ***
-### 0) Code File: 0_PreProcessCASiteSpecificData.ipynb
+### 0) Code File: 0_PreProcessTXSSPublicSupplyWaterUseData.ipynb
 Purpose: Pre-process the state agency input data files into one master file for simple dataframe creation and extraction.

 #### Inputs: